rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 Now, use less to look at the KO predictions and the KEGG Module predictions:

     less output/01b-hit-keg-cat.txt
     less output/04b-hit-keg-mpm-cop-nul-nve-nve.txt

 Q1) Which of the three samples has the highest relative abundance of the KEGG Module: “M00319: Manganese/zinc/iron transport system”?

-===Running all samples with Microbiome Helper===
+## Running all samples with Microbiome Helper

 So what about all of our samples?
 To do the DIAMOND searches for all 30 you could use a wrapper script provided by the microbiome_helper package called run_pre_humann.pl.
-All 30 samples '''could be''' processed with a single command like:
+All 30 samples _could be_ processed with a single command like:

- run_pre_humann.pl -p 8 -d kegg/kegg.reduced -o pre_humann hmp_metagenomics/fastq/*
+    run_pre_humann.pl -p 2 -d /home/shared/kegg/diamond_db/kegg.reduced -o pre_humann hmp_metagenomics/fastq/*

 However, this would take about 25 minutes to complete.
-The humann step would take an additional 10 minutes to complete.
+The HUMAnN step would take an additional 10 minutes to complete.

 To make things easier the output for all 30 samples has been pre-computed and is located in  “hmp_metagenomics/humann_output”.

-If you browse the output using 'less' you can see that they are in the same format but with 30 columns representing the 30 samples:
+If you browse the output using _less_ you can see that they are in the same format but with 30 columns representing the 30 samples:

- cd ~/workspace/module4
+    cd /home/vagrant/Desktop
     less hmp_metagenomics/humann_output/04b-hit-keg-mpt-cop-nul-nve-nve.txt

 You will notice that the output looks fairly messy because the terminal will automatically line wrap and it becomes hard to see where one line ends and the next begins.
 I often find the "cut" command useful to browse data like this. "cut" allows you to just look at particular columns from the data.
 For example:

     cut -f 1-5 hmp_metagenomics/humann_output/04b-hit-keg-mpt-cop-nul-nve-nve.txt | less

 * '-f 1-5' indicates that we want to look at the first 5 columns.
 We could just have easily used '-f 1,3,10' (to view columns 1, 3 and 10) or '-f 1-3,20-' (to view columns 1 to 3 and columns 20 onwards).
 * '| less' "pipes" the output from the "cut" command and lets us view the output one screen at a time using our 'less' tool.

 Now, we are going to use STAMP to visualize the humann output just like we did with the taxonomic data.

-First, we need to convert the humann output files file into STAMP format:
+First, we need to convert the HUMAnN output files file into STAMP format:

     humann_to_stamp.pl hmp_metagenomics/humann_output/04b-hit-keg-mpt-cop-nul-nve-nve.txt > pathways.spf
     humann_to_stamp.pl hmp_metagenomics/humann_output/04b-hit-keg-mpm-cop-nul-nve-nve.txt > modules.spf
     humann_to_stamp.pl hmp_metagenomics/humann_output/01b-hit-keg-cat.txt > kos.spf

 You should now have the 3 files 'pathways.spf', 'modules.spf', and 'kos.spf' in the current directory.
 You can check to make sure they are there with 'ls'

     ls

 Your output should look like this:

- ubuntu@ip-10-157-158-196:~/workspace/module4$ ls
+    vagrant@MicrobiomeHelper:~$ ls
     hmp_metagenomics  humann-0.99  kegg  kos.spf  modules.spf  pathways.spf  pre_humann
- ubuntu@ip-10-157-158-196:~/workspace/module4$

-===STAMP with Humann Output===
+## STAMP with HUMAnN Output

 Copy the 'pathways.spf', 'modules.spf', and 'kos.spf' along with the previously used "hmp_map.txt" file locally onto your computer.